incluDna/incluDna/README.md

 * I am the one who is full of passion✨.
 Like to try new things, to find what I like and am good at.
   My aim is to create good things and happiness for myself and others.
 *   🎂  Birth date: 9/02/2006 (18 years old)
-* I'm interested in Digital Engineering, I want to be a Software developer.
+* I'm interested in Digital Engineering, I want to be a Software developer. << me in 2023
      <img src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdDVudWhmZDdiN2NmYTJsemJobjkzeG9kNHN3emh1NHE4eWFyMTAyYiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/BXjqytvu9bKzCUHdzz/giphy.gif" width="100;" height="100;">

 Education
 -------
-*   🎓  2021-2024 English Program - Science (EP-Sci), Samsenwittayalai School (GPAX 3.88)
+*   🎓  2021-2024 English Program - Science (EP-Sci), Samsenwittayalai School
 *   📍  2024-Now Faculty of Computer Engineering and Digital Technology (CEDT), Chula U.
 *   ✉️  You can contact me at [penpitchadna1@gmail.com](mailto:penpitchadna1@gmail.com)